nodejs/node/doc/api/modules.md

 `.node`.

 `.json` files are parsed as JSON text files, `.node` files are interpreted as compiled addon modules loaded with `process.dlopen()`.
-Files using an unknown extension (or no extension at all) are parsed as JavaScript text files.
+Files using any other extension (or no extension at all) are parsed as JavaScript text files.

 A required module prefixed with `'/'` is an absolute path to the file.
 For